vintlang/vintlang/repl/docs/en/for.md

-# For Loops in Nuru
+# For Loops in vint

-For loops are a fundamental control structure in Nuru, used for iterating over iterable objects such as strings, arrays, and dictionaries.
-This page covers the syntax and usage of for loops in Nuru, including key-value pair iteration, and the use of break and continue statements.
+For loops are a fundamental control structure in vint, used for iterating over iterable objects such as strings, arrays, and dictionaries.
+This page covers the syntax and usage of for loops in vint, including key-value pair iteration, and the use of break and continue statements.

 ## Basic Syntax
 To create a for loop, use the kwa keyword followed by a temporary identifier (such as i or v) and the iterable object.
 Enclose the loop body in curly braces {}.
 Here's an example with a string: